LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version TBD
 *Released*: TBD
-* Adds ExportModal to enable exporting TabbedGrids
+* Adds ExportModal to enable exporting all tabs of a TabbedGrids

 ### version 2.155.1
 *Released*: 19 April 2022